Matty Heimgartner

-Matty developed an obsession with pop stars and Hollywood fame at a young age.
-Matty spent their childhood dreaming of becoming a pop star while recording music with their eldest brother and their youngest sister.
-Immediately following high school, Matty enrolled in music classes.
+Immediately following high school, Matty enrolled in music classes at a local community college.
 Shaken by performance anxiety, Matty dropped all music classes but soon returned to college by way of the theater program as an attempt to conquer stage fright.
-Heimgartner landed small roles in Tenneessee Williams’ play “Night of the Iguana,” and Guiseppe Verdi’s opera “Il Trovatore.”
+Matty landed small roles in Tenneessee Williams’ play “Night of the Iguana,” and Guiseppe Verdi’s opera “Il Trovatore.”
+Addiction and a lack of self-esteem steered Matty off the stage again and they shifted their attention to writing.

 xo